 - Non-Member - $12.50

-This course is currently free to APA Members through the Course of the Month program.
-Promotional pricing valid January 1-31, 2019.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended January 31, 2019.

 - Describe various inpatient and outpatient community resources available for adolescents struggling with substance use disorders